 Mac and cheese might be one of the most popular comfort foods out there, but if you're on a vegan diet, it can be a bit tricky to make without the gooey cheese.
 Thankfully, this dairy-free version provides creamy flavor and protein from cashews and nutritional yeast, says plant-based dietitian Amy Gorin, RDN and owner of Plant-Based Eats.
 "Plus, you get an excellent amount of fiber from the nuts, veggies and gluten-free pasta."

-Get the Vegan Mac and Cheese recipe and nutrition information here.
+Get the Vegan Mac and Cheese recipe and nutrition info here.

 2. All-American Vegan Cheeseburgers

 - 12 grams of protein

 "Not all veggie burgers contain a decent amount of protein, but this one does, thanks to the lentils," Gorin says.
 The best part about any burger recipe, including this one, is you can customize it to your liking.
 Serve it on a vegan bun or atop a bed of lettuce.

 Get the All-American Vegan Cheeseburger recipe and nutrition info here.